-In Goalball, two teams of three players throw balls alternately, with the objective of scoring goals against the opponent.
-Despite the different visual classification of the athletes, they all compete together using eyeshades so that no one is in disadvantage.
-The game space is the same size as a volleyball court (18 metres long by 9 wide), and the goals, placed on the end lines of the court, are 9m wide and 1.30m high.
+In goalball, two teams of three players throw balls alternately, with the objective of scoring goals against the opponent.
+Despite the different visual classification of the athletes, they all compete using eyeshades so that no one is disadvantaged.

-Each half of the court is divided into three areas of 3 x 9m: orientation area, landing area and neutral area.
-A team may not invade the opponent’s area, and can only use its own area to throw the ball, bouncing or rolling, which must touch the ground in the thrower’s own area before entering the opponent’s area.
+Each half of the court is divided into three areas of 3m x 9m: orientation area, landing area and neutral area.
+A team may not invade the opponent’s area and can only use its own area to throw the ball - bouncing or rolling - which must touch the ground in the thrower’s own area before entering the opponent’s area.

 Players in the defending team may lie on the ground to try to block the entire goal, also within a limited area, and positioning is guided by tactile lines - cords taped to the ground.

 The official ball is similar in size to a basketball, but without an internal bladder.
-It has bells inside it and, on the outside, holes that enhance the sound to orientate the players.
+It has bells inside and holes on the outside that enhance the sound to orientate the players.

 Matches consist of two 12-minute halves, with an interval of three minutes.
-If a team achieves a ten goals lead, the match is ended immediately, regardless of the time played.
+If a team achieves a 10-goal lead, the match is ended immediately, regardless of the time played.